Why do 70% of mobile projects miss their deadlines?

 Don't try to communicate an app idea through conversations or emails.
 Document it.
 Start with the user flows, showing how users accomplish key tasks.
 For each flow, document the screens involved, the data displayed, the actions available, and the state changes.
 Create interaction specifications that map every gesture and tap to a resulting state change or API call.
 Write the API contracts: each endpoint URL, HTTP method, required parameters, response schema, and error conditions.
 If the app has complex offline behavior, document the sync strategy.
 If it uses push notifications, specify the notification types and when they're sent.
 If it handles file uploads, specify size limits and supported formats.

 Then schedule a walkthrough with the team.
 They read the documentation first, then you review it together.
 In 90 minutes, you can cover the entire app specification.
 Developers ask clarifying questions, but those questions are about edge cases, not fundamental features or behavior.
-The result is shared understanding.
+Shared understanding.
 Everyone builds the same app.